ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 singularity exec instance://mysql /bin/bash
 ```

-Connect locally as root user while in the container
+Connect locally as root user while in the container, using the password you set in the config files in step 2.
 ```
 Singularity> mysql -u root -p
 Enter password: